LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/placing_otus_in_trees.rst

 	mafft --thread 1 --addfragments :var:`otus.fasta` --6merpair :var:`supermatrix.fasta` > :var:`output.fasta`

-Here we use **MAFFT**'s ​``--addfragments`` argument, which you can read about `here <https://mafft.cbrc.jp/alignment/software/addsequences.html>`_.
+Here we use **MAFFT**'s ``--addfragments`` argument, which you can read about `here <https://mafft.cbrc.jp/alignment/software/addsequences.html>`_.
 Again, we’re using some options which make this alignment very very fast, but the accuracy might not be great.

 .. admonition:: Exercise